milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Cloud Load Balancing: Cloud Load Balancing provides scaling, high availability, and traffic management for your internet-facing and private applications.

 Cloud NAT (Network Address Translation): Cloud NAT enables instances in a private network to communicate with the internet.

+Cloud NGFW: Cloud NGFW is a fully distributed, cloud-native firewall service that evaluates incoming and outgoing traffic on a network, according to user-defined firewall policies.

+Cloud NGFW Enterprise: Cloud NGFW Enterprise is an edition of Cloud NGFW that includes an "Intrusion Prevention System" (IPS) for inline protection against malware, spyware, and command-and-control attacks on your network.

 Cloud Router: Cloud Router enables dynamic Border Gateway Protocol (BGP) route updates between your VPC network and your non-Google network.